I Am Not a Serial Killer (film)

 I Am Not a Serial Killer is a 2016 supernatural psychological horror film directed by Billy O'Brien and based on Dan Wells' 2009 novel of the same name.
 It stars Christopher Lloyd, Max Records, Laura Fraser, and Christina Baldwin.

 Shooting began in Virginia, Minnesota, on 28 February 2015.
-It premiered at the South by Southwest Film Festival on 13 March 2016, and received limited theatrical and video on demand release on 26 August.
+It premiered at the South by Southwest Film Festival on 13 March 2016 and received limited theatrical and video-on-demand release on 26 August.

 Plot

-John Wayne Cleaver, a teenager in a small Midwestern town, has been diagnosed as a sociopath and harbors homicidal impulses, which are exacerbated by working at his mother April's funeral home.
-He controls his urges with strict rules, mental stopgaps, and speaking to his therapist Grant.
+John Wayne Cleaver, a teenager in a small Midwestern town, is a diagnosed sociopath and has a morbid obsession with death and serial killers.
+He works at his mother April's funeral home as a part-time assistant mortician.
+He controls his homicidal urges with strict rules, mental stopgaps, and sessions with his therapist Grant.

 At the scene of a murder, John sees a puddle of black oil.
-After an identical murder, talk of a serial killer piques John's interest.
+An identical murder sparks rumors of a serial killer, which piques John's interest.
 While out trick-or-treating with his friend Max, John spots a drifter lurking outside his neighbor Bill Crowley's house.
-At the high-school Halloween dance, John scares off a bully by threatening to kill him.
+At the high school Halloween dance, John scares off a bully by threatening to kill him.

-After discussing this with Grant, John sees the drifter join Crowley on an ice fishing trip, and John follows them.
-As the drifter is about to attack Crowley, Crowley suddenly kills the man with his bare hand, which morphs into a branch-like shape.
+John sees the drifter join Crowley on an ice fishing trip, and follows them.
+Out in the water, as the drifter is about to attack Crowley, Crowley kills the man with his bare hand, which morphs into a branch-like shape.
 Crowley cuts out his own lungs and replaces them with the man's.

 John creates a serial killer profile, noting every victim had organs removed.
+John follows Crowley and his wife Kay on their date night.
+As Crowley was limping because of a weak leg, a local barber named Greg invites Kay for a dance.

-While following Crowley and his wife, Kay, on their date night, he comes across his mother and Grant having dinner, upsetting John.
-John studies fairytales and mystic folklore, and the police connect the recent murders to a missing person named Emmett Openshaw.
+John comes across his mother and Grant having dinner, which upsets him.
+John later researches fairytales and mystic folklore.
+The police connect the recent murders to a missing person named Emmett Openshaw.

-John follows Crowley to a barbershop owned by Greg, a man who danced with Kay the previous night because Crowley was limping.
-After seeing Crowley attack Greg, John impulsively sets off the barbershop's alarm, drawing two police officers, who Crowley kills.
-Afterward, Crowley no longer limps and appears to be rejuvenated.
-Before leaving, Crowley nonchalantly answers a phone call from Kay.
-John sees a puddle of black oil and realizes it was Crowley's old leg, which he swapped with Greg's.
+John follows Crowley to Greg's barbershop and sees Crowley attack Greg.
+John impulsively sets off the barbershop's alarm, drawing two police officers, whom Crowley kills.
+Crowley leaves the barbershop, appearing to be rejuvenated and without a limp.
+John sees a puddle of black oil at the scene and realizes it was Crowley's old leg, which he replaced with Greg's.